-- 1. Apply to the specific Allied Health program in addition to applying for admission to the college. - 2.
-Show certain educational skills which may change from one program to another.
-They should look at the part of the catalog which tells about the program and/or talk with the admission secretary for Allied Health programs to learn the necessary skills for each program.
+- Apply to the specific Allied Health program in addition to applying for admission to the college. - Show certain educational skills which may change from one program to another.
+Students should look at the part of the catalog which tells about the program and/or talk with the admission secretary for Allied Health programs to learn the necessary program requirements.

-The selections committee for Allied Health programs will choose the students for each entering class.
+The selections committee for Allied Health programs will select the students for each entering class.
 This method makes sure that the same selection practices and standards are used.